lincolnsadler/lincolnsadler/README.md

 I'm a **Front-End Development** student, also interested in **Back-End**.
 I'm always learning and looking to grow as a developer.

 * 🌍 Languages: Portuguese (native) / English (intermediate)
-* 🚀 Focused on Front-End with a solid foundation in programming logic
+* 🚀 Focused on Front-End with a solid foundation in programming logic and Back-end

 ---
 ### 💻 Technologies I'm Learning